 Foglihten is a beautifully designed script with distinct and elegant ligatures that will take you back in time to the era of Victorian penmanship and love letters.
 If that suits your brand’s desired aesthetic, you can download Foglihten (with its numerous stylistic, glyph, and ligature alternates) for free.

-48. Fanwood Font by The League of Moveable Type
+48. Fanwood Font by The League of Moveable Type, Free

-417 glyphs, numerous options, elegant ligatures… Fanwood is a truly special serif typeface.
-It’s refined and elegant with 4 versions: Fanwood regular, italic, text, and Fanwood text italic.
+Four hundred seventeen glyphs, numerous options, elegant ligatures… Fanwood is a truly special serif typeface.
+It’s refined and elegant with four versions: regular, italic, text, and text italic.
 It’s an excellent font for conveying a glamorous and traditional atmosphere in headlines, as well as longer paragraphs.